Avenue of the Saints

+The Avenue of the Saints is a 563 mi highway in the Midwestern United States that connects St. Louis, Missouri, and St. Paul, Minnesota.
+It follows parts of U.S. Route 61 (US 61), Route 27 in Missouri, Iowa Highway 27 (Iowa 27), and Interstate 35 (I-35).
+The route was proposed in the late 1980s, chosen in 1990, funded in 1991 and completed in 2008.

 Route description

 Missouri

-The southern end of the Avenue of the Saints is at exit 28A of Interstate 64 (I‑64) /U.S. Route 40 (US 40), which is also the southern end of its concurrency with US 61.
+The southern end of the Avenue of the Saints is at exit 28A on Interstate 64/U.S. Route 40 (I-64/US 40), which is also the southern end of its concurrency with US 61.
 The Avenue of the Saints heads west, to Chesterfield, crossing I-270.
 Here, the Avenue of the Saints turns northwest, crosses the Missouri River via the Daniel Boone Bridge.
-In Wentzville, the route interchanges with I-70.
+In Wentzville, the route intersects I-70.
 The western end of I‑64 and the northern end of the concurrency with US 40 is here.
 The Avenue of the Saints continues north as just US 61, intersects with the western end of I-72 in Hannibal, reaches the northern terminus of its concurrency with US 61, then crosses the Des Moines River into Iowa.

 The Avenue of the Saints is co-signed with Missouri Route 27 to the Iowa state line.
+Prior to its designation as Route 27, the section between US 61 and US 136 was designated Spur US 136.
+The section north of US 136 was Missouri Supplemental Route B.